upstash/qstash-js/README.md

 ## How does QStash work?

 QStash is the message broker between your serverless apps.
-You send aa HTTP request to QStash, that includes a destination, a payload and optional settings.
+You send an HTTP request to QStash, that includes a destination, a payload and optional settings.
-We store your message durable and will deliver it to the destination API via HTTP.
+We durably store your message and will deliver it to the destination API via HTTP.
 In case the destination is not ready to receive the message, we will retry the message later, to guarentee at-least-once delivery.